Who are the Strictly Come Dancing 2023 couples?

 Angela Scanlon and Carlos Gu

-TV presenter Angela Scanlon will compete with Carlos Gu.
+TV presenter Angela Scanlon is competing with Carlos Gu.
 You can find out more about her here.

 Scanlon is known to BBC viewers as the host of Your Home Made Perfect and spin-off Your Garden Made Perfect.
 Back home in Ireland, the 39-year-old can still be seen on screen in her popular RTÉ chat show Ask Me Anything.